nimbella/netlify-plugin-nimbella/README.md

 ## Support

-We're always happy to help you with any issues you encounter.
+We welcome your feedback, and we are  happy to help you with any issues you encounter.
 You may want to [join our Slack community](https://nimbella-community.slack.com) to engage with us for a more rapid response.
 Otherwise, open an issue and provide us with details about your situation so we can respond adequately.

 ## License